johnroutledge/milestone-project-4/README.md

 Jiira is a fully functional e-commerce website specialising in handmade jewellery from Thailand.
 Jiira's current online sales channels are through Facebook Marketplace and Lazada, a Thai version of Amazon/eBay.
 To extend Jiira's market outside of Thailand and to better showcase the product range, a tailor-made website is required.

-This website is designed to promote Jiira's products and provide news on the company, while at the same time fulfulling the full stack framework milestone project four requirements of the Code Institue course.
+This website is designed to promote Jiira's products and provide news on the company, while at the same time fulfilling the full stack framework milestone project four requirements of the Code Institute course.

-It has e-commerce functionality for customers using Stripe for payments, has an admin area for the business owner to maintain the product range and blog posts which provide updates on Jiira's activity.
+It has e-commerce functionality for customers using Stripe for payments, has an admin area for the business owner to maintain the product range and news (blog) posts which provide updates on Jiira's activity.
 Visitors to the website also have the ability to leave comments on the blog posts, giving them more interaction with the Jiira brand.

 The typical user for the website would be someone who: